theupdateframework/taps/tap4.md

 # Abstract

-TAP 4 describes how users may specify that a certain repository should be used for some targets, while other repositories should be used for other targets.
+TAP 4 describes how users may specify that a certain repository should be used for some targets, while other repositories are to be used for other targets.
 In other words, this TAP allows users to _map_ target names to repositories in a manner similar to how targets with specific names can be delegated to different roles.